c0ffeeartc/SignalHubT/README.md

   - Unsubscribe by object handle
     - allows unsubscribing handle from middle of queue
   - Pooling for Subscriptions and Messages
+  - Allows more than 1 EventAggregator through SubHLocal instances
   - Subscribing to currently publishing Message behavior:
     - will run new subscriptions with SAME or HIGHER priorityOrder compared to priorityOrder of currently invoked subscription
     - will NOT run new subscriptions with LOWER priorityOrder compared to priorityOrder of currently invoked subscription